 What can it do?

-One of the things we really liked about the Bissel Air 320 besides its chic design was the fact that it has an activated carbon filter.
+From our Bissell Air320 review, one of the things we really liked about the Bissel Air 320 besides its chic design was the fact that it has an activated carbon filter.
 This was very helpful for filtering out cooking odors and smoke.
 In fact, we placed it at the entrance of our kitchen for a month and it cut the amount of cooking odor that seeped into the living room in half.
-The Bissell Air 320 also features the Bissel “CirQulate” system which detects the number of pollutants in the air and adjusts the fan speed accordingly.
+The Bissell Air 320 also features the Bissell “CirQulate” system which detects the number of pollutants in the air and adjusts the fan speed accordingly.
 On the top-mounted digital display, CirQulate will also give you real-time updates on the quality of the air.

 Bissell can work on making their top fan speed a little quieter, but overall we really liked the Bissell Air 320.
 It actually contributed to our home décor and it provided adequate air purification.
 We also liked that the air intake was very large.
 We could tell that it was sucking a lot of dirty air in and redistributed clean air.
 The filters were also easy to change.
 While it is not the most advanced air purifier on the market, it is a great choice for a mid-grade home purifier that is also aesthetically appealing.